 Once I began this process my thinking about everything shifted.
 Suddenly I had space for the things I cared about, space to think, and space for compassion.
 I felt good about the things I was using — a bamboo toothbrush instead of a plastic one, a metal razor instead of a plastic one, a shampoo bar instead of shampoo in a plastic bottle.
 I even simplified my house cleaning routine to one reusable bottled I use over and over with my own vinegar-based cleaning mix.

 My routine got simpler, even if I was still doing the same things, I felt calmer starting the day, and I felt a sense of ease knowing I was making less waste.
 It was a principled way to live and it fed my soul.

 This is why I set out on this journey, which ultimately led to launching Principle Beauty.
 It's a way to be kind to myself and others, set an example, tread as lightly as possible on our planet, and live a fuller life as a result.

-You can read more about the challenges of developing a truly sustainable beauty brand in this article by Beauty Independent, with plenty of quotes from yours truly.
+You can read more about the challenges of developing a truly sustainable beauty brand in this article by Beauty Independent.

 Our vision for the future is that every chain store on a mass level has a fair amount of plastic-free product options on their shelves.
 We’ll get there.
 In the meantime, every little effort helps and perfection is not the goal (spoiler alert: it's impossible.)
 Be kind to yourself as you grow.